sibbaros/PA2/README.md

 * Can handle GET, POST and HEAD requests
 * If anything else is requested it handels it as an error
 * Logs all actions in the file.log file
+* Can handle parallel connections from several clients

 ## Known Bugs